What is Music PR?

 It plans ahead

-A successful Music PR campaign juggles lots of deadlines for publications, premieres and tour dates.
+A successful Music PR campaign juggles lots of deadlines for publications, premieres, and tour dates.
 Magazines work months in advance on articles.
-National publications need three to four month lead time.
+National publications need a three to four-month lead time.
 Press tours require planning from four to six weeks in advance.
 It pays to stay ahead of the game.